Nerwyn/service-call-tile-feature/README.md

 | data    | Additional data to pass to the service call.
 See the Home Assistant documentation or go to Developer Tools > Services to see available options for each service. |
 | target  | The entity IDs, device IDs, or area IDs to call the service on.                                                                                                  |

-`data` and `target` get internally merged into one object since `hass.callService` only has a single data field.
+`data` and `target` get internally merged into one object and can be used interchangeably or together.
 You can safely put all information into one object with any of these names.
 This was done so that you can easily design service calls using Home Assistant's service developer tool and copy the YAML to custom button configurations in this card.

-If you include `VALUE` in any of the data fields, then it will get replaced with the feature's value.
-This is especially useful for using the slider.
+If you include `'{{ VALUE }}'` in any of the data fields, then it will get replaced with the feature's value.
+This is especially useful for using the slider and spinbox.
 You can do this with or without templating.

 ```yaml
 type: custom:service-call